hteumeuleu/caniemail/_features/css-box-shadow.md

 	}
 }
 notes_by_num: {
   "1": "Partial.
-Works with non-Gmail accounts (GANGA)."
+Only supported with non Gmail accounts."
 }
 links: {
 	"Can I use: CSS3 Box-shadow":"https://caniuse.com/css-boxshadow",